ternaustralia/cmrset-examples/tds-examples/README.md

     This is why it's sometimes also referred to as the *"universal language for data science"*.
     Python also runs on Windows, Linux, and macOS.

+Note: the Python implementation is also provided as a docker container.
+Please refer to the Python readme for more information.

 ### Script Parameters

 The following parameters are configurable on all of the CMRSET AET downloading scripts provided here.